 Michigan has one of the most expensive automobile insurance rates in the country for both state required minimum and full coverage.
 Furthermore, the state has one of the highest ratios of uninsured motorists at over 25%.
-Getting in your car and hitting the roads comes with heightened worries in the Great Lake State as the risks of being hit by a driver with no insurance is pretty real.
-Considering it is the car capital of the world, it is no surprise that automobile ownership is high in MI.
+Navigating the roads in the Great Lake State amplifies concerns due to the tangible risk of collisions involving uninsured drivers.
+Given its status as the epicenter of the automotive industry, it’s unsurprising that automobile ownership is high in MI.
 In any case, shopping around to find the cheapest car insurance may be the solution many vehicle owners need here.

 Michigan Minimum Liability Requirements

-It is one of the few no-fault auto insurance states in America.
-Here are the minimum Requirements;
+Michigan is a no-fault auto insurance state and here are the minimum Requirements;

 PPI is a mandatory coverage specific to Michigan.
 It provides protection for damages to third party buildings, fences, poles, other objects and properly parked cars (immobile property).
 PPI does not pay for any other damage to cars and only applies to other people’s property.